Rapptz/gum/docs/api/video/window.rst

         Displays the rendering to the screen.
 Note that this function should be called last in the batch of draw calls.
+    .. function:: void mouse_position(int x, int y) noexcept void mouse_position(const vector& pos) noexcept

+        Moves the mouse to the specified position.
+This function only works if the window currently has the input grabbed, you can grab the input through :func:`window::grab_input`.
     .. function:: uint32_t id() const noexcept

         Returns an integer ID associated with the window.